BatGap Logo

 Tom: The system is just unwinding and doing what it’s doing.

 Rick: I would see it as a blossoming of a faculty that we all have, and we have hearts in addition to minds.
-And all the great Vedantic masters were also great bhaktas, they were great devotees.
-You know, you read the accounts of any of them, Shankara, Nisargadatta, Papaji, and it’s just a feature that’s sometimes not really talked about very much in, you know, Advaitic circles or non-dual circles.
-They tend to be a little dry sometimes, but it’s something that will blossom, I think, almost inevitably, if genuine realization has taken place.
-Sometimes it follows it later on as that foundation has been established, then the next stage begins to come along.
-But anyway, I think it’s beautiful.
+And all the great Vedantic masters were also great bhaktas; they were great devotees.
+You know, you read the accounts of any of them—Shankara, Nisargadatta, Papaji—and it’s just a feature that’s sometimes not really talked about very much in Advaitic circles or nondual circles.

 Rick: Yeah, but that’s not what we’re talking about.

 Tom: Exactly, exactly.
-But for a seeker maybe coming at it from that way, there’ll be an instinctive maybe, like repulsion towards the idea of devotion because of that.
-And I think it’s worth someone like me and people like us acknowledging that there is this often habit or tendency to push away that.
-That’s what I see in a lot of people who are interested in these teachings, is that there is this idea.
-And I had that in myself, you see.
-Maybe it made me, you know.
+But for a seeker maybe coming at it from that way, there’ll be an instinctive, maybe, repulsion toward the idea of devotion because of that.
+And I think it’s worth someone like me, and people like us, acknowledging that there is this often habit or tendency to push that away.

-Rick: Well, here’s a way of understanding it.
-If we don’t know who we are, then how can we properly evaluate or know what anything else is?
-But once we know who we are, then there’s a foundation for properly evaluating everything else.
 And on that foundation, appreciation really begins to dawn, begins to become more profound.
 Appreciation of everything, every little leaf, everything.
 And that appreciation kind of equates with a sort of devotion.
-The heart begins to grow, it’s synonymous, almost synonymous with what I’m saying, that the heart begins to blossom as the appreciation grows and vice versa.
-It’s kind of like a feedback loop.
-And just gets to the point where every little thing can stimulate a wave of love and bliss.
+The heart begins to grow; it’s almost synonymous with what I’m saying: the heart begins to blossom as the appreciation grows, and vice versa.

 Rick: Yeah.
 Here’s a question that came in from Krishna in Minneapolis, Minnesota.
 He said, “Does your non-personal awareness also expand to the surroundings?
-For example, the way Ramana knew when a tree was being cut down close to his ashram”.
-In other words, there was a story where they were cutting down a mango tree or something and he said, “Stop it.
-I feel the pain in my own body and I’m feeling the pain of that tree”.
+For example, the way Ramana knew when a tree was being cut down close to his ashram.”
+In other words, there was a story where they were cutting down a mango tree or something, and he said, “Stop it.
+I feel the pain in my own body, and I’m feeling the pain of that tree.”

 Tom: I don’t really tend to have that.
-I mean, it’s funny because before this when I was seeking I used to get experiences not quite like that.
+I mean, it’s funny because before this, when I was seeking, I used to get experiences not quite like that.
 But these kind of, I guess you’d call them paranormal or psychic or more psi-type experiences.
-But since this happened, it’s actually become really really mundane.
-Like none of that cool stuff like knowing when trees are falling down when you can’t even see them.
+Since this happened, it’s actually become really, really mundane.
+None of that cool stuff, like knowing when trees are falling down when you can’t even see them.
 No, it’s literally just ordinary awareness.
-And it’s not non-personal.
-It’s just the same awareness.
-I mean, you can call it non-personal, you can call it personal.
-It’s just the same awareness that’s already here.

 Tom: I mean, I don’t really experience myself.
 I don’t think of myself conceptually or have an experience that I am you, for example, that I’m talking to myself.